 PEARL HARBOR, Hawaii (AP) - The U.S. Navy is spending more than $20 million each year sending ships to poorer nations in the Asian-Pacific region to provide cataract surgery, dental fillings and other medical care.

-Sailors are more often recognized for sending aircraft carriers to help troops in Afghanistan or fighting pirates off the Somali coast.
-But the U.S. Pacific Fleet and analysts say humanitarian missions are key to promoting U.S. national security, with relatively low costs even during a time of shrinking budgets.
+The Navy and its sailors are more often recognized for sending aircraft carriers to help troops in Afghanistan, fighting pirates off the Somali coast or intercepting ballistic missiles in missile defense tests off Hawaii.
+But the U.S. Pacific Fleet and analysts say the humanitarian missions are key to promoting U.S. national security, with relatively low costs even during a time of shrinking budgets.

 Adm.
-Cecil Haney, commander of the U.S. Pacific Fleet, says the missions strengthen relationships with other countries.
+Cecil Haney, commander of the U.S. Pacific Fleet, said the missions strengthen relationships with other countries.

-The USNS Mercy and its 1,200-member crew recently stopped in Pearl Harbor on its way back to San Diego after a five-month tour of Cambodia, Indonesia, the Philippines and Vietnam.
+Haney spoke shortly after the hospital ship USNS Mercy and its 1,200-member crew stopped in Pearl Harbor on its way back to San Diego following a five-month long tour of Cambodia, Indonesia, the Philippines and Vietnam.

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)